passion8/fedena-install/README.md

 ##Installation

 ### For ubuntu or Debian
-Just ssh to your server , make a/c say `deployer` with `sudo` permission and run the below command
+Just ssh to your server , make a/c say `deployer` with `sudo` permission and run the below command in home directory

     curl https://raw.github.com/Passionate/fedena-install/master/ubuntu_fedena_install.sh | bash